Jose Antonio Vargas joins Cleveland Public Library for Writers & Readers

 Who are Community Navigators

 Community Navigators is a group of energetic community leaders seeking to raise awareness about opportunities for naturalization.
 This program helps community members understand their rights and pathways to naturalization.
 For those interested, training workshops are held once a month.
-Lessons covered in the trainings are, but not limited to, ‘immigration 101’ and ‘naturalization 101.’
+Lessons covered in the trainings are, but not limited to, ‘Migration 101’ and ‘naturalization 101.’

 Oct 20